deshuttam/Minutiae-Clustering-based-Latent-Fingerprint-Matching-Systems/README.md

 ### Fingerprint Hash-Table and Matching

 Hash index is calculated using the ‘HTindex’ formula.
 Here, MAV is the one-dimensional minutiae arrangement vector of length mC4, ‘k ‘is the quantization level used to discretize the IAvg values, and ‘HTsize’ is the size of the hash table.
+The hash value is used to identify the query fingerprint and matching results are obtained.

 ![image](https://user-images.githubusercontent.com/107185323/197580966-96588d14-4e6f-4a33-a8f8-a9fdd5f34bf8.png)